Jack White (music producer): Football career

-Known statistics

 Music career

 White began as a singer in his native Germany in the late 1960s, and found local success performing at bars.
 At the same time, White also began to produce and write music for other German musicians, and had his first hit, "Schöne Maid", sung by Tony Marshall, in 1971.
 As his popularity in Germany increased, he began to work with international artists, and produced for a wide range of artists, establishing himself as a producer.
-White decided to change his name after seeing the success that Roy Black (real name Gerhard Höllerich) had from changing his name in the international market, and so he decided upon Jack White with the recommendation from his agent at the time.
-Among the songs he produced or co-produced for the international market were Laura Branigan's "Gloria" (1982), Solitaire" (1983), "How Am I Supposed To Live Without You" (1983), "Self Control" (1984) and "The Lucky One" (1984), as well as Jermaine Jackson and Pia Zadora's "When the Rain Begins to Fall" (1984).
+He decided to adopt a stage name after seeing the success that Roy Black (real name Gerhard Höllerich) enjoyed in the international market, and so he decided upon Jack White with the recommendation from his agent at the time.
+Among the songs he produced or co-produced for the international market were Laura Branigan's "Gloria" (1982), "Solitaire" (1983), "How Am I Supposed To Live Without You" (1983), "Self Control" (1984) and "The Lucky One" (1984), as well as Jermaine Jackson and Pia Zadora's "When the Rain Begins to Fall" (1984).
 He also worked with Paul Anka, Barry Manilow ("You're Looking Hot Tonight"), Engelbert Humperdinck and Audrey Landers.
 He wrote several hit songs with Mark Spiro, including Zadora's "Let's Dance Tonight" (1984) and Hazell Dean's "Who's Leaving Who" (1988).
 He also worked with Anne Murray, producing tracks on her 1986 album Something to Talk About and all tracks on her 1987 album Harmony.
 White also produced the soundtrack to the 1984 film Voyage of the Rock Aliens.

 In the 1980s, White worked with David Hasselhoff.
 White's production work with Hasselhoff consisted of four albums, but the most popular song was "Looking for Freedom".
 The record experienced great success both in America, and in Germany, was used in protests against the Berlin Wall and the separation of East and West Germany.
 In 1989, Hasselhoff performed this song on top of the Brandenburg Gate in Berlin, and two years later, the Soviet Union collapsed and the Berlin Wall was destroyed.
 The song remains popular in German speaking nations, as its political impact created a lasting impact in its audience.
 The song has also been analysed in philosophical studies discussing the nature of freedom in the modern world.